arp242/arp242.net/_posts/2020-05-17-email-auth.markdown

   when using `-dev` so I didn't have to copy it from the GoatCounter logs, but meh.

-- The signin links don't always work: they're valid only once and I *think* some "preview" or "prefetch" logic accessed the URL and invalidated it, but I never quite got to the bottom of it in spite of quite a bit of effort (I never experienced it myself, just got user reports).
+- The signin links doesn't always work: they're valid only once and I *think* some "preview" or "prefetch" logic accessed the URL and invalidated it, but I never quite got to the bottom of it in spite of quite a bit of effort (I never experienced it myself, just got user reports).

   This is fixable by allowing the link to be re-used within 15 minutes or so, but this was really the straw that made me implement the password auth.

+In some other use cases it might work better, but for GoatCounter it didn't really work very well (the Lobsters thread linked above has some people report different experiences).

 ---